fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 The Refresh() method will be called (by the application logic) if the application changes the state of the widget.

-For example if we change the text property of the widget:
+For example if we change the text property of the widget we would then call Refresh() as follows:

 ```go
 myWidget.text = "Update Widget"